aghorler/lightweight-dnsmasq-blocklist/README.md

 ## Lightweight DNSMasq Blocklist

 This is an **intentionally small** list of advertising and analytic domains for blocking in custom router firmware - such as DD-WRT, LEDE, and Tomato.
-The list is in DNSMasq configuration format.
+The list is in dnsmasq configuration format.

 The intention of this list is to block common advertising and analytics domains without overwhelming consumer routers with lists containing 5000+ ultra-specific domains.

 ### Installation

-** DNSMasq **
+**dnsmasq (General Linux)**

 Copy the contents of **[list.txt](https://raw.githubusercontent.com/aghorler/lightweight-dnsmasq-blocklist/master/list.txt)** into `/etc/dnsmasq.conf`.

-** DD-WRT **
+**LEDE**

+Create `/etc/dnsmasq.conf`, and copy the contents of **[list.txt](https://raw.githubusercontent.com/aghorler/lightweight-dnsmasq-blocklist/master/list.txt)** into the file.

+Or use wget.

+`wget https://raw.githubusercontent.com/aghorler/lightweight-dnsmasq-blocklist/master/list.txt -O /etc/dnsmasq.conf`

+Ensure dnsmasq is enabled, and client devices are using **only** the IP address of the router for DNS.

+A firewall rule (`Network > Firewal` in the GUI) can be used to force the router be used for DNS.

+`iptables -t nat -A PREROUTING -i br-lan -p udp --dport 53 -j DNAT --to 192.168.1.1`

+`iptables -t nat -A PREROUTING -i br-lan -p tcp --dport 53 -j DNAT --to 192.168.1.1`

+**DD-WRT**

 Copy the contents of **[list.txt](https://raw.githubusercontent.com/aghorler/lightweight-dnsmasq-blocklist/master/list.txt)** into `Additional DNSMasq Options` under `Services > Services > DNSMasq` in the DD-WRT Control Panel.
 Instructions vary for other firmware.

-Ensure DNSMasq is enabled, and client devices are using **only** the IP address of the router for DNS.
+Ensure dnsmasq is enabled, and client devices are using **only** the IP address of the router for DNS.

 ---